€57,48 €47,50 excl. VAT

 Additional information

-This variant is not causal in some dog breeds (e.g. Danish Rough Collie and Nova Scotia Duck Tolling Retrievers).
+This genetic variant is not considered causative in certain breeds, such as the Danish Rough Collie and the Nova Scotia Duck Tolling Retriever.

 References